10 Ways to Manage the Hair in Your House

 Yep.
 Rubber gloves.
 Rubber brooms.
 Maybe a rubber bodysuit if you’re feeling adventurous.
 When you’re done with your other tough cleaning jobs, leave the rubber gloves on and run your hands over any furniture or fabric surfaces that seem to collect hair.
 Rubber brooms can also work some serious magic on carpets, not to mention help you relieve some stress if you really put your back into it.

-They’re fairly inexpensive, they fit in tight corners where hair goes to multiply and suffocate you in your nightmares, and they WORK.
-Those commercials are pretty cute, too.
+They’re fairly inexpensive, they fit in tight corners where hair goes to multiply and suffocate you in your nightmares, and they work.